Candida (play): Plot

 The play is set in the northeast suburbs of London in the month of October.
 It tells the story of Candida, the wife of a famous clergyman, the Reverend James Mavor Morell.
 Morell is a Christian Socialist, popular in the Church of England, but Candida is responsible for much of his success.
 Candida returns home briefly from a trip to London with Eugene Marchbanks, a young poet who wants to rescue her from what he presumes to be her dull family life.

 Marchbanks is in love with Candida and believes she deserves something more than just complacency from her husband.
 He considers her divine, and his love eternal.
 In his view, it is quite improper and humiliating for Candida to have to attend to petty household chores.
 Morell believes Candida needs his care and protection, but the truth is quite the contrary.
 Ultimately, Candida must choose between the two gentlemen.
 She reasserts her preference for the "weaker of the two" who, after a momentary uncertainty, turns out to be her husband Morell.

 Early productions and Candidamania

 The play was first performed at the Theatre Royal, South Shields on 30 March 1895.
 It was revived by the Independent Theatre Company, at Her Majesty's Theatre, Aberdeen on 30 July 1897.
 It was first performed in London at the Stage Society, The Strand, on 1 July 1900.
-However, it was not until late 1903, when Arnold Daly mounted a production in New York that the play became a success.
+However, it was not until late 1903, when Arnold Daly mounted a production at the Princess Theatre in New York that the play became a success.
 Daly's production was quickly followed by one in London.
 The first public performance in London was on 26 April 1904, at the Royal Court.